Alcohol Inks have become one of my favorite mediums from the first time I tried them.

 4. Alcohol Blending Solution

-Alcohol Blending Solution can be used as an alternative to 91% alcohol for removing, lightening, blending and painting ink onto a surface.
-It makes the inks flow and spread out in a slightly different way than alcohol, so it’s fun to try with your projects.
+Alcohol Blending Solution can be used as an alternative to 91% alcohol for blending, lightening, and removing ink from a painting.
+It makes the inks flow in a slightly different way than plain alcohol, so it’s fun to try with your projects.

-- This can also be used to remove ink during clean-up.
+Tip: This solution can also be used to remove ink during clean-up.

 5. Jacquard Claro Extender

-Claro Extender works to blend ink, while slowing the drying time, which gives you more time to paint and blend.
-It also increases the transparency of the inks and keeps them shiny.
-(Using isopropyl alcohol gives a more matte finish)
+Claro Extender helps blend ink while slowing the drying time.
+This allows more time to paint and blend colors.
+This liquid also increases the transparency of the inks and keeps them shiny.
+(Isopropyl alcohol gives a more matte finish)

 6. Small Plastic Paint Palette

 A small palette is helpful for mixing colors to create unlimited color combinations.
-It’s also useful for mixing ink with blending solution to make lighter, less intense colors.
+It’s also useful for mixing ink with blending solution to make lighter, less intense shades.

 - If you don’t have a palette or need to mix more ink for a large painting, small plastic cups (either 2 or 3 ounce size) are another option.